mjpin7/comp-prac/README.md

 ### <a name="b"></a>Problem B
     You and your team use surveying equipment to calculate the slope and distance (along the trail) of each section of the trail.
-For example, a trail may begin completely flat for 500 meters, then switch to an 8 incline for 1000 meters, and then switch to a 2 decline for the final 500 meters.
+For example, a trail may begin completely flat for 500 meters, then switch to an 8deg incline for 1000 meters, and then switch to a 2deg decline for the final 500 meters.
 With so many new trails opening, manually calculating the elevation difference from the section descriptions has become too tedious.
 So, you’ve decided to write a program to make the process easier.

 ###### Input
-    Input begins with a positive integer n ≤ 100 indicating the number of trail sections.
-The following n lines describe the trail sections from the beginning to the end of the trail.
-Each trail section is described by two integers a d (50 ≤ a ≤ 50, 1 ≤ d ≤ 10000) indicating its angle of elevation in degrees and the distance in meters along that section of the trail, respectively.
+    Input begins with a positive integer *n* ≤ 100 indicating the number of trail sections.
+The following *n* lines describe the trail sections from the beginning to the end of the trail.
+Each trail section is described by two integers *a d* (50 ≤ *a* ≤ 50, 1 ≤ *d* ≤ 10000) indicating its angle of elevation in degrees and the distance in meters along that section of the trail, respectively.

 ###### Output